matheus-berger/cpd/crawler/README.md

 # Passos para a utilização do programa

 1. Entre no diretorio do crawler
-    - No terminal
+    - No terminal:
         cd bs_amazon

 2. Ative o ambiente virtual
-    - No terminal
+    - No terminal:
         .env/scripts/activate

 3. Amarmazenar Catalogos: